JuliaRegistries/TagBot/README.md

 If you do not write any notes, a changelog is automatically generated from closed issues and merged pull requests.
 This will appear in the GitHub release, and a link to that release will appear in the Git tag message.

+When using the automatic changelog, you can ensure that certain issues or pull requests are not included.
+These might include usage questions or typo fixes that aren't worth mentioning.
+To exclude an issue or PR, add a label to it with one of the following values:

+- [Dd]uplicate
+- [Qq]uestion
+- [Ii]nvalid
+- [Ww]ontfix
+- Meta: Exclude From Changelog

 ---

 For more information on what TagBot is and isn't, please see the [announcement].